-The glove box, and the pockets in the front doors and seat-back, are designed for small, lightweight items.
+The glove box, and the pockets in the front doors and seat-backs, are designed for small, lightweight items.
 The trunk is intended for larger, heavier items.
+In addition, the trunk pass-through allows you to carry longer items.

-However, carrying too much cargo, or improperly storing it, can affect your car's handling, stability, and operation and make it unsafe.
+However, carrying too much cargo, or improperly storing it, can affect your car's handling, stability, stopping distance, and tires, and make it unsafe.
 Before carrying any type of cargo, be sure to read the following pages.